 Workforce Development: The Urban League will build upon its previous workforce development programming to reestablish a credible program by June 2017.

 Youth & Education: We will increase youth participation by 10% in college and career readiness programming by June 2017 and distribute 170 college scholarships by June 2019.

 Advocacy: We will advocate for constituents on education, workforce development, and/or civil rights issues that hinder social and economic equality.

 Professional Development: The Urban League will increase the Young Professionals membership to 100 active members by June 2019.

 Affordable Housing: To date there are 48 completed, affordable, single-family units.
 There are also 51 multi-family units for senior citizens age 62 and older.

 Workforce Development: The Urban League provided job training for senior citizens from 1984 until 2011.
 We also trained ex-offenders in carpentry skills and provided a training stipend.

-Youth & Education: 285 students attend the college and career readiness program, annually 32 scholarships are awarded to elementary students, 16 through the financial literacy youth program, and 3 through the college and career readiness conference.
+Youth & Education: 300 students attend the college and career readiness program, 30 participate in financial literacy during the summer, and annually 24 scholarships are awarded to elementary students, conference.